smscx/smscx-api-php-library/docs/Api/ReportsApi.md

 $country_iso = 'fr'; // string | Two-letter country code defined in ISO-3166 alpha 2 standard (case insensitive)
 $short_response = false; // bool | If set to true, it will return the full `info` object and an empty `data` object
 $limit = 100; // int | A limit on the number of objects to be returned
-$next = 'NTM2NTA'; // string | The next token used to retrieve additional data
+$next = null; // string | The next token used to retrieve additional data
-$previous = 'NTQxNTA'; // string | The previous token used to retrieve additional data
+$previous = null; // string | The previous token used to retrieve additional data

 try {
     $result = $smscx->getAdvancedReport($period, $start_date, $end_date, $channel, $source, $delivery_report, $country_iso, $short_response, $limit, $next, $previous);